junxit/us-congress-bills-112/metadata.md

 - 2011-12-14 — Senate amendment agreed to: Amendment SA 1463 agreed to in Senate by Unanimous Consent.
 - 2011-12-14 — Senate amendment proposed (on the floor): Amendment SA 1463 proposed by Senator Reid for Senator Feinstein.(consideration: CR S8617)
 - 2011-12-14 — Senate amendment submitted
+- 2011-12-15 — Message on Senate action sent to the House.
+- 2011-12-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2011-12-16 — DEBATE - The House proceeded with forty minutes of debate on agreeing to the Senate amendment to H.R.
+1892.
+- 2011-12-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-12-16 — Mr. Rogers (MI) moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H9801-9810, H9821-9822)
+- 2011-12-16 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 396 - 23 (Roll no. 939). (text as House agreed to Senate amendment: CR H9801-9807)
+- 2011-12-16 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 396 - 23 (Roll no. 939).(text as House agreed to Senate amendment: CR H9801-9807)
+- 2011-12-23 — Presented to President.
+- 2011-12-23 — Presented to President.
+- 2012-01-03 — Became Public Law No: 112-87.
+- 2012-01-03 — Became Public Law No: 112-87.
+- 2012-01-03 — Signed by President.
+- 2012-01-03 — Signed by President.